History of early modern period domes: Developments

-A treatise by Vincenzo Scamozzi from 1615 gives examples of a typology of vaults and domes, but not a general and thorough theory.
 Although some recommendations for the profile of a dome can be found in treatises from earlier centuries, the traditional geometric and proportional techniques for masonry domes and lanterns were first detailed in 1694 by Carlo Fontana in his famous treatise Il Tempio Vaticano e sua Origine.
+Fontana explains the proportions of a dome based on the dome's internal diameter, including the thickness and height of the drum, the internal diameter of the oculus, and the height of the piers.
+The thickness of the dome at its base is recommended to be three-fourths of the drum's thickness, with the dome's intrados and extrados following different circular curves to become thinner toward the top.
 The treatise by Guarino Guarini, published posthumously in 1737, included the way to draw various vaults, but not how to build them.
 Building on Fontana's work, Bernardo Antonio Vittone published Istruzioni elementari dell’architettura civile in 1760, in which he recommended using ogival or ellipsoidal profiles to increase the proportional height of domes and increasing the angle at which they intersected with their lanterns, for both structural and aesthetic reasons.
 To counter the negative impact this raised profile has on the interior appearance, domes with two or three layers of vaults were built, with openings in the lower levels to admit light.

+There was no single proportional rule for the sizing of the pillar supports beneath a dome in the second half of the seventeenth century and a wide variety of proportions were used, based on previously completed work.
+This contributed to a shift away from proportional rules to a culture of testing from the late seventeenth and into the eighteenth century.
+Mathematician and astronomer Philippe de La Hire created rules of pillar proportion with a mechanical hypothesis for the sizing of imposts in his 1695 Traité de mecanique.
+Dutch physicist Pieter van Musschenbroek performed experiments on the resistance of metal ropes, which were praised by Giovanni Poleni.